 A rabbits diet is 3 part.
 Hay being the most important part of their diet.
 Rabbits should always have access to fresh hay.
 Bunnies under 6 months of age should be fed alfalfa hay.
 6 months and older should be fed timothy, orchard or oat hay.
 A lot of rabbits appreciate a variety, while some only like one kind.

 Green and veggies should be fed daily.
-You can find a list of rabbit approved greens/veggies here http://rabbit.org/suggested-vegetables-and-fruits-for-a-rabbit-diet/.
+You can find a list of rabbit approved greens/veggies here .
 The majority of their fresh food should be a leafy green.
-The approximate amount should be 1 packed up of greens per 2lbs of rabbit.
+The approximate amount should be 1 packed cup of greens per 2lbs of rabbit.
 We also like to give a bit of non leafy vegetables with their salad.
 That should consist of no more than 1 tablespoon per 2 lbs of body weight.
 Rabbits love fruit, but it should never be more than 10% of the diet due to fruit being high in sugar.

 Pellets are a good source of vitamins and minerals.
 We do not recommend a pellet free diet unless a rabbit savvy vet advises otherwise.
 For rabbits under 6 months of age it is best to feed an unlimited amount of an alfalfa based pellets.
 Over 6 months of age a timothy based pellet is recommended.
 Please do not feed your rabbit a pellet with any mixed seeds, nuts or colored bits.